zm3d3ni/ngx-international-phone-number2/README.md

 5 - There was no support for masking, for instance "111-111-1111".

-  - This has been fixed by adding masking in above format
+  - This has been fixed by adding masking in above format (Note: for US and Canada numbers only)

 6 - If defaultCountry was set true, existing phone values would have the country changed to that default country.
 The default country should apply only to new empty inputs.